Manchester: 1800–1939: Industrialisation

+1880–1939: Impacts of industrialisation

-At that time, it seemed a place in which anything could happen—new industrial processes, new ways of thinking (the Manchester School, promoting free trade and laissez-faire), new classes or groups in society, new religious sects, and new forms of labour organisation.
-It attracted educated visitors from all parts of Britain and Europe.
+Some critics see Manchester in the late 1800s as a place rife with opportunities: there were new industrial processes being developed; the city had become known for its experimental ways of thinking, with the Manchester School promoting free trade and laissez-faire; there was the advent of new classes or groups in society and new religious sects; and the city was also experimenting with new forms of labour organisation.
+These factors led it to attract educated visitors from all parts of Britain and Europe.
 A saying capturing this sense of innovation survives today: "What Manchester does today, the rest of the world does tomorrow."
-Manchester's golden age was perhaps the last quarter of the 19th century.
-Many of the great public buildings (including Manchester Town Hall) date from then.
-The city's cosmopolitan atmosphere contributed to a vibrant culture, which included the Hallé Orchestra.
-In 1889, when county councils were created in England, the municipal borough became a county borough with even greater autonomy.
+Manchester's golden age is often dated as the last quarter of the 19th century, with many of its grand public buildings, for example Manchester Town Hall, dating from the period.
+The city's cosmopolitan atmosphere also contributed to a vibrant culture, which included the Hallé Orchestra.
+In 1889, when county councils were created in England, the municipal borough became a county borough which gave it even greater autonomy.

-Although the Industrial Revolution brought wealth to the city, it also brought poverty and squalor to a large part of the population.
+Others interpret the newly industrialised Manchester as a site of widespread poverty and squalor.
 Historian Simon Schama noted that "Manchester was the very best and the very worst taken to terrifying extremes, a new kind of city in the world; the chimneys of industrial suburbs greeting you with columns of smoke".
-An American visitor taken to Manchester's blackspots saw "wretched, defrauded, oppressed, crushed human nature, lying and bleeding fragments".
+An American visitor taken to Manchester's blackspots reported that he saw "wretched, defrauded, oppressed, crushed human nature, lying and bleeding fragments".

-The number of cotton mills in Manchester itself reached a peak of 108 in 1853.
-Thereafter the number began to decline and Manchester was surpassed as the largest centre of cotton spinning by Bolton in the 1850s and Oldham in the 1860s.
-However, this period of decline coincided with the rise of the city as the financial centre of the region.
-Manchester continued to process cotton, and in 1913, 65% of the world's cotton was processed in the area.
-The First World War interrupted access to the export markets.
-Cotton processing in other parts of the world increased, often on machines produced in Manchester.
-Manchester suffered greatly from the Great Depression and the underlying structural changes that began to supplant the old industries, including textile manufacture.